Cookie Consent by Free Privacy Policy Generator website

 Top of page

-CIL Consultation Spring 2023
+CIL Consultation Spring 2023 and representations

 Executive in January 2023 agreed to proceed with a public consultation on the CIL draft charging schedule following preparation of the appropriate evidence base.
 A public consultation was held between February and March 2023 to consult on the relevant documents.